jofflin/automated-windows-setup/README.md

-﻿# Jay Harris's dotfiles for Windows
+﻿# Windows setup with dotfiles and choco

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.

-Are you a Mac user?
-Check out my [dotfiles](https://github.com/jayharris/dotfiles) repository.

 ## Installation